2022 Southeast Asian & Pacific Languages Degree Guide

 Students typically choose a concentration focusing on one area or language.
 Some of the concentrations you can choose include Australian, Indonesian or Malay, Burmese, Filipino, Cambodian, Lao, Thai, and Vietnamese Languages.
 Because all the concentrations are all different, most of the classes will not be the same; however some general classes include Art of Southeast Asia, Asian History, Asian literature, Asian Thought and Cultures, and Asian Traditions.

-Southeast Asian & Pacific Languages Degrees Decreasing
+A Recent Jump in Southeast Asian & Pacific Languages Degrees

-Southeast Asian & Pacific Languages was the 354th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 12 degrees in this year alone.
-This represents a 8.3% reduction in Southeast Asian and Pacific degrees awarded over the prior year's total of 13.
+In 2020-2021, Celtic was the 362nd most popular major nationwide with 38 degrees awarded.
+This represents a 68.4% increase in Southeast Asian and Pacific degrees awarded over the prior year's total of 12.

-Approximately 3 colleges in the U.S. offer a Celtic degree of some kind.
 This year's Best Southeast Asian & Pacific Languages Schools ranking compares 1 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom Southeast Asian and Pacific rankings further below.

 Best Southeast Asian & Pacific Languages Schools by Degree